chadley-therat/lancefoust/_posts/PorkRagu.md

 ogImage:
   url: '/assets/blog/hello-world/cover.jpg'
 ---
-# The Way of the House Husband's Slow-Cooked Pork Ragu with Fresh Pasta
+# Chadley Therat, a House Husband's Slow-Cooked Pork Ragu with Fresh Pasta

 Hello everyone!
 Today, we're going to tackle a recipe that's close to my heart: Slow-Cooked Pork Ragu with Fresh Pasta.
 As a former yakuza turned domestic god, I know a thing or two about taking time and care to make something truly special.
 And trust me, this dish is worth every minute.